dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ## Prerequisites for the Per-App VPN

 To prove its identity, the VPN server presents the certificate that must be accepted without a prompt by the device.
-To ensure the automatic approval of the certificate, provision a trusted certificate profile that contains the VPN server's root certificate issued by the Certificate Authority (CA).
+To ensure the automatic approval of the certificate, create a trusted certificate profile that contains the VPN server's root certificate issued by the Certificate Authority (CA).

-You need to:
+Export the certificate and add the CA.

- - Export a trusted root certificate exported from your VPN server.
+1. Open the administration console on your VPN server.
-Verify that your VPN server uses Certificate-based Authentication.
-The root certificate is issued by the CA to the VPN server.
-Go to your VPN’s admin console and export the certificate.
+2. Verify that your VPN server uses Certificate-based Authentication.
+3. Export the trusted root certificate file.
+It has a .cer extension, and you add it when creating a trusted certificate profile.
- - Add the name of the CA that issued the certificates for authentication.
+4. Add the name of the CA that issued the certificate for authentication to the VPN server.
     If the CA presented by the device matches one of the CAs in the Trusted CA list on the VPN server, then the VPN server successfully authenticates the device.

 ## Create a  group for your VPN users

-You need to create an Azure Active Directory (Azure AD) group to contain the members who have access to the per-App VPN.
+Create or choose an existing group in Azure Active Directory (Azure AD) to contain the members who have access to the per-App VPN.

 1. Open the Azure portal.
 Choose **More Services** > **Monitoring + Management** > **Intune**.
 2. Choose **Groups** and click **New group**.